bittorrenttorque/btapp/README.md

 btapp = new Btapp;
 btapp.connect();
 ```
-*this code was executed when the page was loaded to ensure that the examples below work even if you forget about this*
+*this code was executed when the page was loaded to ensure that the examples below work even if you forget about this...*

 #### Remote Connection
 (referred to occasionally as the falcon proxy)